If you’ve got steak in the fridge and want to know how to tell if it’s still good, you’re in the right place!

 Did you know that temperatures between 40 degrees Fahrenheit and 140 degrees Fahrenheit are considered the danger zone for bacteria growth per the USDA?

 Bacteria in your food (as long as it is within these temperatures) will double every 20 minutes.

 That’s why you should refrigerate your food and not leave it out for more than two hours.
 If the temperature is above 90 degrees Fahrenheit, then you should not keep food out for longer than an hour.

 Is there a difference when it comes to the potential of bacteria growth in raw and cooked meat?

-There is a slight difference but the truth of the matter is that mishandling either raw or cooked meat will still lead to food poisoning due to bacteria growth.
+There is a slight difference, but mishandling either raw or cooked meat will still lead to food poisoning due to bacteria growth.

-The difference is that raw meat is ripe for the growth of most microorganisms since the meat of warm-blooded animals carries bacteria such as Salmonella in the first place, and then there’s the slaughtering process where it can get more contaminated.
+The difference is that raw meat is ripe for the growth of most microorganisms since the meat of warm-blooded animals carries bacteria such as Salmonella.
+Then there’s the slaughtering process where the meat can get more contaminated.

-In short, nothing’s really stopping this bacteria growth in raw meat unless otherwise frozen, refrigerated, or cooked.
+In short, nothing’s really stopping this bacteria growth in raw meat unless it is frozen, refrigerated, or cooked.

 In cooked meat, on the other hand, the cooking process may have already destroyed most of the bacteria when it’s still raw.
-That’s why there’s some time before it can go bad even when left unrefrigerated or frozen.
-But, the window until it can go bad is not that significant so we still have to handle it properly or risk getting foodborne illnesses.
+That’s why there’s more time before it can go bad even when left unrefrigerated or frozen.
+But, the window until it goes bad is not that large so it’s still important to handle it properly or risk getting foodborne illnesses.